Project 4: Scheme Interpreter (Challenge Version)

 2 points are assigned for submitting Part I by the checkpoint.

 Additionally, there are some extra credit point opportunities.
-You can get 1 EC point for submitting the entire project by Monday, August 8, and 2 EC points for submitting the extra credit problem.
+You can get 1 EC point for submitting the entire project by Monday, November 21, and 1 EC point for submitting the extra credit problem.

 Important: In order to receive all of the possible extra credit points for Scheme, your implementation of the entire project, including the EC problem, must be submitted by the early submission deadline.